sleepturtle2/LinuxNotes/File System.md

 # File System
 Everything in Linux is a file.
-Things like configurations, network settings, devices all are files.
+Things like configurations, network settings, devices etc all are files.

 *   /bin - contains command binaries (soft link to /usr/bin)
 *   /sbin - (super bin) contains root command binaries (soft linked to /usr/sbin)